inassjunus/goodnite/README.md

 #### Testing

 ##### Unit Test
-Run basic unit test, this is the test that MUST be ran before each commit:
+Run basic unit tests.
+This is the test that MUST be run before each commit:
 ```shell
 bin/rails db:test:prepare test
 ```

 ##### Postman Test
-1. Import the Postman collection and environment from [here](https://github.com/inassjunus/goodnite?tab=readme-ov-file#endpoints) to you local Postman
+1. Import the Postman collection and environment from [here](https://github.com/inassjunus/goodnite?tab=readme-ov-file#endpoints) to your local Postman
 2. Run the service based on [these steps](https://github.com/inassjunus/goodnite?tab=readme-ov-file#running-the-service)
 3. Select a request and hit the `Send` button
 4. Observe the endpoint response and test result

+#### Troubleshooting

+If you encounter an unexpected issue, you can try these things:
+- Observe the server logs in terminal
+- Use `binding.pry` on the code.
+See [the doc](https://github.com/pry/pry?tab=readme-ov-file#runtime-invocation) for more info.
+Please don't forget to remove the line before committing